Luk-kar/Resize-Elements-PS-toolset/README.md

 ## Getting Started 😍

-You choose: opened files in PS or folder with files, to process
+You choose opened files in PS or folder with files, to process
 Later you decide if you want to save files in source directory or in choosed folder
 At the end you process files by (**Add canvas**, **Resize image** or **2^n canvas**) with inputed values
 List of changed files are written in **ChangedFilesList.log** if value in **Preferences.ini** is **"CHANGEDFILESLIST.LOG"- WRITE LOG=ON**